 Charging

-AC and DC are to the electric car what petrol and diesel are to conventional vehicles.
-You can think of them as the ‘fuels’ that keep your battery topped up.
+AC and DC current are to EVs what petrol and diesel are to traditional combustion cars.
+You can think of them as ‘fuels’ that will keep your electric car battery topped up.

 What is AC?

 AC stands for ‘alternating current’.
-Mains electricity from the grid is an AC supply, with around 230 volts entering our homes.
-As energy supplier EDF says, ‘it’s better for transporting current over long distances, which is why we use it for mains electricity’.
+Mains electricity from the grid is an AC supply, with around 230 volts entering our homes via each three-pin socket.
+According to energy supplier EDF, AC is ‘better for transporting current over long distances, which is why we use it for mains electricity’.

 What is DC?